How to save specific multiple worksheets to a pdf file programmatically

 - Return to Excel.

-- Press with left mouse button on and drag on sheet to build a button
+- Press and hold with the left mouse button on the destination location.

 If you save the macro in a personal macro workbook, you can access that macro no matter what workbook you have open.